viviandotdev/ObsidianVault/+ Encounters/Sources/China’s World View - by David Daokui Li  Derek Sivers.md

 > They can line up at the agency’s door to have their voices heard.
 > This is different from a court, where the adversary system exists

-> Government intervention is based on the belief that the good of society takes priority over an individual’s welfare.
+> Government intervention is based on the belief that the ==good of society takes priority over an individual’s welfare==.
 Again, this concept can be traced back to Confucius’s political philosophy.
-On the global stage, the American political philosophy sits at one extreme, placing great emphasis on individual liberty.
+On the global stage, the American political philosophy sits at one extreme, ==placing great emphasis on individual liberty.==
 > Social stability and economic prosperity are more important than ensuring individual rights

+In china social stability and economics are more important than individual rights

 > In China, to sell a product on the market, the producer often must first gain approval from the government by passing a standard.
 > In the United States, producers can often begin selling immediately without approval, but if the product is later believed to be unsafe, the producer may face lawsuits.

 > China often has very high technical thresholds for consumer products, at least on paper.
 > China’s product standards are often among the world’s highest.
 > However, the implementation and enforcement of these standards is the problem.
 > Manufacturers send their best samples for inspection, later assembling substandard products for volume production.

 > State-owned enterprises are enterprises in which the government holds the largest number of shares

 > These SOEs include China Mobile, Bank of China, China Unicom, China Telecom, Construction Bank of China, Agricultural Bank of China, and the Industrial and Commercial Bank of China (ICBC

-> Confucian values place businessmen among society’s lowest classes.
+> ==Confucian values place businessmen among society’s lowest classes.==

+Businessmen are the lowest of classes because they are the people who suffer the most for the grea

 > Deeply rooted in Confucian doctrine: parents and children are bonded for life.
 > A successful child is obliged to take care of their parents and grandparents.